apache/druid/docs/tutorials/tutorial-latest-by.md

 ---
 id: tutorial-latest-by
 title: Query for latest values
-sidebar_label: Query for latest and deduplicated data
+sidebar_label: Query for latest data
-description: How to use LATEST_BY or deltas for up-to-date values
+description: How to use LATEST_BY or deltas for up-to-date values.
 ---

 <!--